Welcome to Agility1st

 Agility1st – Our Aims

-Both Steve and Mark share a general interest in developing the sport of Agility by using the latest sport science techniques to improve handler skills, agility instructors and their training/ they also share an interest in developing and improving high performance coaching for the sport of agility.
+Both Steve and Mark share a general interest in developing the sport of Agility by using the latest sport science techniques to improve handler skills, agility instruction and training.
+They share an interest in developing and improving high performance coaching for the sport of agility.

 About our Founders